-Although there are differences between the types of collateral available to onshore and offshore companies, both allow (with certain restrictions and limitations) security over: (i) real estate/land; (ii) tangible movable property (e.g., machinery or stock); (iii) shares; (iv) receivables; and (v) cash deposits.
+Although there are differences between the types of collateral available to onshore and offshore companies, both allow (with certain restrictions and limitations) security over: (i) real estate/land; (ii) tangible moveable property (e.g., machinery or stock); (iii) shares; (iv) receivables; and (v) cash deposits.

-The New Pledge Law is intended to govern the taking of security over a wide variety of moveable property located onshore in the UAE, both tangible and intangible.
-The law has alleviated the more cumbersome aspects of taking security over movable property, which was previously governed by the Civil Transactions Law and the Commercial Transactions Law.
-The old system will continue to apply to the taking of security over assets which do not fall within the parameters of the New Pledge Law, including land and shares.
+As outlined above, the Pledge Law governs the process of taking security over a wide variety of moveable property located onshore in the UAE, both tangible and intangible.
+The law has alleviated the more cumbersome aspects of taking security over moveable property, which was generally previously governed by the Civil Transactions Law and the Commercial Transactions Law.
+Some assets, such as shares, do not fall within the parameters of the Pledge Law.

-For each free zone, the Federal or Emirate decree that created the free zone should be reviewed, as it may grant authority for that free zone to regulate matters relating to taking and enforcing security.
+For each free zone, the Federal or Emirate decree that created the free zone should be reviewed, as it may grant authority for that free zone to regulate matters relating to the taking of and enforcing of security.
 Most free zones will only have the power to regulate and promulgate laws regarding the incorporation of companies, and therefore the relevant Federal laws of the UAE and specific Emirate will continue to apply to all aspects not expressly regulated by the free zone.
-In relation to the DIFC, the creation, perfection and enforcement of security is governed by the DIFC Law of Security (DIFC Law No. 8 of 2005) and the Security Regulations, and the DIFC Real Property Law (DIFC Law No. 4 of 2007).
+In relation to the DIFC, the creation, perfection and enforcement of security is governed by the DIFC Law No. 8 of 2005 ("DIFC Law of Security") and the DIFC Security Regulations, and the new DIFC Real Property Law (DIFC Law No. 10 of 2018).
 Such regulations more closely mimic common law-based regulations governing the taking of security.